RadArcadeKid/CoffeeGhostGame/Process/README.md

 ## 11/20/19
 #### Github/Workflow update:
 After attempting to fix our 4 Git Branches and resolve some merge conflicts because of stupid config file errors, we decided that moving forward, it would be best to work on a single master repo, and just be consciousness and communicative of who is pushing/pulling to the master branch at any given time.
 Should we have merge conflicts, we'll deal with them on a case by case basis.
 The important thing is that we're all going to *finally* be working on a single build of the game so we can actually make some forward progress.
+Luckily, we've all worked on our various portions of this separately on our own branches/systems, so we made progress.

 #### What we've accomplished as of today:
 * basic Ghost asset created and imported into Unity, fixed temporary shader